brentvollebregt/nitratine.net/posts/how-to-clean-a-twitter-account-with-jquery/post.md

 I have seen many people report about how bulk twitter deleters can 'break' an account; this has also occurred to me.
 At the end of this, I also provide a method to help with deleting broken tweets that you cannot delete/un-retweet.

 ## Unfollowing Accounts
-I first wanted to remove all the users my [bot]({{ url_for('blog_post', path='python-retweet-bot') }}) followed.
+I first wanted to remove all the users my [bot](/blog/post/python-retweet-bot/) followed.
 Going into the ["Following"](https://twitter.com/following) tab in twitter shows everyone you have followed with blue buttons that go red and change text to "Unfollow" when you hover on them.

 ![Unfollow Button](/posts/how-to-clean-a-twitter-account-with-jquery/unfollow-btn.png)